299 Queen Street West: CHUM Limited & CTVglobemedia

-Bell Media era

-Although acquired by Bell Media together with other CHUM entities, the Canadian Radio-television and Telecommunications Commission required CTVgm to sell Citytv Toronto and four other Citytv stations in Canada to Rogers Media in 2007.
-Since then, the Citytv signage at the front building was replaced with an eTalk logo (since removed); the Citytv logos on the landmark mural behind the former Virgin Mobile previously known as the Much store and the CHUM-City Store prior to that were replaced and overhauled with various logos of Bell Media's co-owned television channels, as well as the logo for CTV's entertainment news program eTalk shown one dish (since removed); and the main Citytv signage on the building's east façade was replaced with a CTV logo and a private balcony, looking out from the company's boardroom.
-Additionally the Bravo sign (no confusion with the US version, at Rockefeller Center) above the CP24 studios was replaced with a Bell Media sign after the acquisition by Bell Canada.
-Citytv Toronto officially moved out of 299 Queen Street West into its new home at 33 Dundas Street East on September 8, 2009.
+When Bell Media (then CTVglobemedia) acquired CHUM Limited, the CRTC required it to sell Citytv Toronto and four other Citytv stations, which were subsequently acquired by Rogers Media in 2007.
+Following the sale, the Citytv signage at 299 Queen Street West was gradually removed.
+The prominent Citytv sign at the front entrance was replaced with an eTalk logo (now removed), and the iconic mural behind the former Virgin Mobile (previously the CHUM-City Store) was redesigned to feature logos of Bell Media television properties, including eTalk.
+On the building’s east façade, the main Citytv logo was replaced with a CTV logo and a balcony extending from the company boardroom.
+The Bravo sign above the CP24 studios was also updated with a Bell Media sign after the acquisition.

+Citytv Toronto officially vacated the building on September 8, 2009, relocating to a new facility at 33 Dundas Street East.

-It was announced in 2008 that Toronto radio operations including, CHUM (AM) and CHUM-FM, would be relocating to adjacent building 250 Richmond Street West.
-The iconic 'CHUM Dial 1050 / Radio 1045' sign was unveiled on June 15, 2009 and they officially moved on August 19, 2009.
+In 2008, it was announced that CHUM’s Toronto radio stations—CHUM (AM) and CHUM-FM—would move to a nearby building at 250 Richmond Street West.
+A new 'CHUM Dial 1050 / Radio 1045' sign was unveiled on June 15, 2009, and the relocation was completed on August 19, 2009.

 2010–present

 BNN later moved into the building on December 6, 2010, and uses the space previously utilized by Citytv's CityNews department, the BNN newsroom is adjacent to that of CP24's newsroom.

 On July 30, 2013, Bell Media announced that CFRB and CKFM-FM would be moving to the adjacent building 250 Richmond Street West, (part of the Bell Media Queen Street complex) from 2 St. Clair Avenue West.
 This marked the end of CFRB's 49-year tenure at their 2 St. Clair Avenue West studios.
 The move took place on May 10, 2014.

 In 2016, 299 Queen West received a landmark designation from the Ontario Association of Architects.

+On June 20, 2024, Bell announced that BNN and CP24 would relocate from 299 Queen Street West to 9 Channel Nine Court in Agincourt, with CP24 moving on November 26, 2024, and BNN moving in the third quarter of 2025.